BramVanroy/mai-simplification-nl-2023/README.md

 The best run in the hyperparameter search was `run-t4jeq9fg` so for the evaluation, we use its last checkpoint `checkpoint-1887`.

+Important note: the sweep showed that higher number of epochs yielded better results.
+It is possible that even more than 40 epochs would give you even a better model.

 **Evaluate**